LLNL/camp/docs/sphinx/dev_guide/index.rst

 #.
 Enter a Release title with the same as the tag *v2024.07*

 #.
-Enter the information for the release into the release description (omit any sections if empty).
+Enter the information for the release into the release description.

 #.
 Publish the release.
 This will add a corresponding entry in the
    `Releases section <https://github.com/LLNL/camp/releases>`_

+#.
+Communicate with the RAJA team when this process is done to properly coordinate releases.

 .. note::